Minres/SystemC-Components/README.md

 SCC is supposed to be a light weight productivity library for SystemC and TLM 2.0 based modeling tasks using C++11.

-Here is a short list of features
+Here is a short list of features.

 * Extended logging and log configuration implementation